tieubao/notes/source/_posts/2016-09-17-the-sleep-revolution-manifesto.markdown

 description: In your life, you spend 1/3 your life to sleep.
 It's not how much you sleep, it's how you sleep.
 ---

-The below manifesto is excerp from the book [^1].
+The below manifesto is excerp from the book.
 Reading them carefully help me a lot.
 Work & Life balance is always a nice & endless topic.

 1. Sleep is a fundamental and non-negotiable human need.
 2. Sleep allows us to see the world with fresh eyes and a reinvigorated spirit.